-Each year, we have advance practicum, doctoral intern, and postdoctoral fellow placements available.
+Each year, we have MFT/PCC Practicum, doctoral intern, and postdoctoral fellow placements available.
 The doctoral internship is APA-Accredited and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC, Site #2133).

 Questions related to the program's accredited status can be directed to the Commission on Accreditation: